-Welcome to our family history website which is dedicated to the combined families, ancestors and descendants of James Curbow and Judy Montoya.
+Welcome to our family history website which is dedicated to our combined families, ancestors and descendants.
 Here you will be able to view stories, photographs and documents regarding our family which will hopefully bring the past alive to you.
-Genealogy is a labor of love and always a work in progress – I believe it will be a life long project.
+Genealogy is a labor of love and always a work in progress.
+I believe it will be a life long project.

 The information contained on this website which pertains to our direct line ancestors has been researched, sourced and verified by me.
 Information pertaining to collateral lines may or may not have been verified.
 I strongly urge you to do your own due diligence.

 This website contains my genealogy database and is fully searchable for your ease of use.
 The database presently contains information on 13,046 individuals, 4,800 separate families and 2,647 unique surnames.
 The data has been supplemented with 8,103 notes and 4,906 pieces of media, including photos, documents, histories, military records, obituaries and much more.
 I incorporate new data almost daily - so stop by often!

 I hope you enjoy your time on this website!